lhcopetti/mtg-anki/README.md

 #### TODOs:
 - [ ] Add instructions for custom study
 - [ ] Add card frequency count to vocabulary
-- [X] Fix issue where cards have way too many tags (eg: 引く)
+- [X] Fix issue where cards have way too many definitions (eg: 引く)
-- [ ] Fix issue where some cards are missing the sample sentence (card vocabulary not in base form)
+- [X] Fix issue where some cards are missing the sample sentence (card vocabulary not in base form)
-- [ ] Remove unnecessary vocabulary such as color combinations (eg: 緑青)
+- [X] Remove unnecessary vocabulary such as color combinations (eg: 緑青)
 - [X] Output .apkg file name based on the version from maven artifact
 - [X] Some cards do not have sample sentences or definition
 - [X] Add support for custom tags (e.g., set name, game platform, core, common)